Slack’s shares fall 18% after quarterly billing growth slows

-(Reuters) — Slack Technologies’s billing growth, a key indicator of future revenue, slowed in the second quarter and the workplace messaging app owner said it took a $11 million hit in the first half due to the COVID-19 related concessions.
+(Reuters) — Slack’s billing growth, a key indicator of future revenue, slowed in the second quarter, and the workplace messaging app owner said it took an $11 million hit in the first half due to the COVID-19-related concessions.

-The company said it offered credits, payment in installments and billing duration of less than a year to help users tide over the economic downturn triggered by the health crisis, sending its shares down 18% after the bell.
+The company said it offered credits, payment in installments, and billing duration of less than a year to help users over the economic downturn triggered by the health crisis, sending its shares down 18% after the bell.

-Slack had in the previous quarter signaled weak demand from worst-affected industries like retail and travel, prompting it to withdraw its full-year billings target.
+In the previous quarter, Slack had signaled weak demand from worst-affected industries, like retail and travel, prompting it to withdraw its full-year billings target.

 “In Q2, growth in many of our customers contracted or flattened versus normal seasonal trends.
-In August, growth began to trend at more typical seasonal levels,” Chief Financial Officer Allen Shim said in a call with analysts.
+In August, growth began to trend at more typical seasonal levels,” CFO Allen Shim said in a call with analysts.

-Slack’s quarterly billings rose 25%, but it fell short of the 38% growth it posted in the first quarter.
-Billings are an important metric for growth for a subscription-based platform like Slack.
+Slack’s quarterly billings rose 25% but fell short of the 38% growth it posted in the first quarter.
+Billings are an important growth metric for a subscription-based platform like Slack.

 Its second-quarter revenue topped expectations by nearly $7 million, but that overachievement was not mirrored in the full-year outlook.

-Slack’s annual revenue forecast of $870 million-$876 million was roughly in line with expectations of $872.3 million.
+Slack’s annual revenue forecast of $870 million to $876 million was roughly in line with expectations of $872.3 million.

 Excluding items, the company broke even, compared with analysts’ average estimate of a loss of 3 cents per share, according to IBES data from Refinitiv.

-(Reporting by Neha Malara in Bengaluru; Editing by Maju Samuel and Arun Koyyur)
+(Reporting by Neha Malara in Bengaluru.
+Editing by Maju Samuel and Arun Koyyur.)